 It is my intellectual and moral responsibility to maintain a non-contradictory and comprehensive lifestyle no matter where cool logic leads.
 Although the word ‘lifestyle’ is convenient, it does not reflect the constancy of my anchor.
 Styles come and go.
 My anchor is constant.
 That does not mean that my judgment and behavior are frozen in some specific time frame or other.
 On the contrary, I am never fixed on a mind set.

 As a teenager it never occurred to me to smoke tobacco because my peers did.
 I was never curious about the effects of drugs or alcohol.
 I was not at all interested in getting drunk.
 There was always one me, not because I forced myself to be a ‘good boy,’ but because I chose to be one person for my own comfort, well-being, and identity.

 None of my self-assessment is meant to be boastful.
 It is merely a description of who I am and who I am not.
-For example, I’m not prejudiced against any race because prejudice is unnatural to begin with…unspeakably evil, yes, but unnatural as well (except for some species of ants).
-I don’t consider my lack of prejudice as noble…it’s just a fact.
+For example, I abhor slavery, Plato and Aristotle not withstanding.
+Only humans and certain species of ants practice slavery.
+I deeply value understanding and compassion.
+And I don’t consider my lifestyle as noble…it’s just a fact.

 Emotionally, I’m not in a cocoon of complacency in contrast to the tragic political turmoil in today’s America.
 The animosity between and within our major political parties has reached a level almost as severe as that during our Civil War.
 If for no other reason, there won’t be a literal civil war in America (to the disappointment of anti-Americans like Antifa) because a war among separate states is at the very least impracticable.
 But, whatever our political differences, a return to one America is urgent.